• Skip to primary navigation

 Clarity for getting started with self-care

-I have an analogy that I use often to help me determine if I've gotten sidetracked in life.
-If you're standing out on the beach playing in the waves, one of two things usually ends up happening– you're either riding the waves or getting smacked by them.
+I have an analogy that I often use to help me determine if I've gotten sidetracked in life.
+If you're standing out on the beach playing in the waves, one of two things usually happens—you're either riding the waves or getting smacked by them.

 You're either letting the waves happen to you, or you're making the waves work for you.